SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 * Time: `60-70 minutes`

 ## Intro
-In the previous scenarios, you learned how to take an existing monolithic app and refactor a single _inventory_ service using WildFly Swarm.
-Since WildFly Swarm is using Java EE much of the technology from the monolith can be reused directly, like JPA and JAX-RS.
+In the previous scenarios, you learned how to take an existing monolithic app and refactor a single _inventory_ service using Quarkus.
+Since Quarkus is using Java EE much of the technology from the monolith can be reused directly, like JPA and JAX-RS.
 The previous scenario resulted in you creating an inventory service, but so far we haven't started _strangling_ the monolith.
 That is because the inventory service is never called directly by the UI.
 It's a backend service that is only used only by other backend services.
 In this scenario, you will create the catalog service and the catalog service will call the inventory service.
 When you are ready, you will change the route to tie the UI calls to new service.

 To implement this, we are going to use the Spring Framework.
 The reason for using Spring for this service is to introduce you to Spring Development, and how [Red Hat Runtimes](https://www.redhat.com/en/products/runtimes) helps to make Spring development on Kubernetes easy.
 In real life, the reason for choosing Spring vs. WF Swarm mostly depends on personal preferences, like existing knowledge, etc. At the core Spring and Java EE are very similar.